GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 There are barriers to doing this as a visual designer.
 The main one is by choosing openness, transparency, and sharing you are working in a way that is at odds w/ much of how

+## Be the Designer with a bigger toolbox

+An advanatage to these F/LOS tools is that since they use file types that are built on open standards, and that are often just specialty versions of XML files, they are just text files! they can relaly easily be tracked and shared with tools that make a workflow of collaborating, sharing, etc. easy.

+SVG?

+Scribus XML files?

+Nodebox XML files?

+What do you see out there when you look for open source design?
+Fonts, Icons, Templates, Frameworks.
+Is this what F/LOS design means?
+Is that all that's possible?

+Is it important that the source is shareable or is it important that the spirit is embraced?

 --------------------------------------------------------------------------------

 - Facebook React: <https://reactjs.org/> & <https://github.com/facebook/react>